dolfly/nmdb/doc/guide.rst

 If you are in doubt about something, you can consult the manpages or the documentation inside the *doc/* directory.

-To get in touch with nmdb developers and users, you can join the `mailing list`_, or just send an email to nmdb-devel@lists.auriga.wearlab.de.
+If you want to report bugs, or have any questions or comments, just let me know at albertito@gmail.com.

 .. _nmdb: http://auriga.wearlab.de/~alb/nmdb/